Monkey's Audio: Supported platforms

-Officially, Monkey's Audio is available only for the Microsoft Windows platform.
+Officially, Monkey's Audio is available for the Microsoft Windows platform.
 As of version 4.02 (19 January 2009) a DirectShow filter is distributed with the installer, allowing for compatibility with most media players running on the Windows operating system.

 Monkey's Audio is also supported on Linux and OS X using JRiver Media Center or Plex.

 A GPL-licensed version of the Monkey's Audio decoder has been independently written for Rockbox and is included in FFmpeg.
 This code also provides playback support in applications that use GStreamer, as well as DeaDBeeF.

 A number of Mac OS X players and rippers support the format as well.

 It is also available as a port and package on FreeBSD.

 Monkey's Audio files can be encoded and decoded on any platform which has a J2SE implementation, by the means of the unofficial JMAC library, which is free software licensed under the GNU LGPL.